dreamcareer7/BackendBeten/README.md

 ## Tasks

  - Make sure roles and permissions are working for all possible CRUD actions, Most of them are already just commented out, they just need a little modification to get them working.
 (Create any necessary gates & permissions you think are missing)
+Hamza: Done, Nigusu please check it.

  - Get real data from table and render dashboard overview cards and charts that are visually appealing with the real data — preferably using Jquery Ajax for most of them

  - Refer to the database tables diagram to add more relevant features missing

+ - Redirection Bug, please Hamza do it.